top of page

 Before January:

-• Address any repairs identified in inspection
+• Address any repairs identified in the inspection

 • Apply roof coating if your roof is 12 to 18 years old (extends life 10 to 15 years)